VinceCabs/GAUnit/docs/tutorial.rst

 ..
 What if test fails?

-Automatic test case with Selenium & BrowserMob Proxy (WIP)
+Automatic test case with Selenium (WIP)
 ------------------------------------------------------------